-Over the past 30 years, a staggering one-third of the planet’s natural resources have been consumed.
-Our consumerist society is undermining our planet’s capacity to regenerate itself.
+The consumerist society we are all part of is undermining our planet’s capacity to regenerate itself.
 We must consider what we buy, where we buy it and how we dispose of it.

 Rethink – Reduce – Repair – Reuse – Repurpose – Recycle

-Changing our behaviour will help to reduce waste going to landfill, lower greenhouse gas emissions, ease the pressure on our natural environment and save us money.
+Changing our behaviour will help to reduce the amount of waste going to landfill, lower greenhouse gas emissions, ease the pressure on our natural environment and save us all money.

 Are you suffering from affluenza?